Progress report for LNC19-416

 Second, we hypothesize that profitability of morel cultivation will be dependent on reliable high productivity systems.

-Planting Morels: With the use of molecular tools we have already identified a number of productive, self-fertile strains.
+Planting Morels: With the use of molecular tools we identified a number of productive, self-fertile strains.
 In Year 1 of this project we focused on a single isolate for the proposed research, since they are self-fertile and have been shown to be amenable to cultivation with high productivity.
 We partnered with Gourmet Mushrooms Inc (GMI). to produce vegetative tissue (spawn) from these isolates on nutrient sawdust, buffered with CaCO3 to a pH of 7.0, which is optimal for morel growth.
 Colonized morel spawn was sent out to the growers from GMI.
-Soils were prepared by tilling, adjusting soil pH to 7.0 is soils were acidic.
+Soils were prepared by tilling, adjusting soil pH to 7.0 if soils were acidic.
 All participants sent in soils for testing nutrient and pH levels.
-We will plant rows of these isolates from March to November to determine the optimal planting time for morels.
-Morel spawn will be planted in rows in high-tunnel, low-tunnel and forest settings at the rate of 0.5 kg / m2 at a depth of four inches.
-Drip irrigation tape will be installed after planting and rows will then be covered with black plastic to maintain proper soil moisture (50%).
-Exogenous nutritional bags will be applied to planted spawn during the conidiation (asexual sporulation) phase.
-We will compare yield differences due to the use of different cellulosic substrates in nutrient bags including, corn stover, wheat straw, and hardwood leaf mulch.
-We will compare yields across the different habitats and seasons.
-Data we collect will primarily focus on morel production and fresh yield differences between species, strains, treatments, locations and seasons.
-Produced morels will be available for panel tests on consumer preferences between morel strains, species and production methods.
+Morel rows were planted by isolates between October to November.
+We tested morel plantings in rows in high-tunnel, low-tunnel and forest settings at the rate of 0.5 kg / m2 at a depth of four inches.
+Drip irrigation tape was installed after planting.
+The rows were then covered with black plastic to maintain soil moisture and relative humidity (~50%).
+Exogenous nutritional bags were applied to planted spawn during the conidiation (asexual sporulation) phase.

-Pivoting research in a COVID era: Given the ongoing COVID pandemic, we've have had to make some adjustments to the project.
-Because the normal annual MAMI workshop did not occur in Year 1 (2020), we could not conduct the baseline survey of moral gathering and production practices as planned.
-Instead, we conducted an online survey of morel gatherers (described below).
-Also, we have used ZOOM as a platform to have meetings with participants to distribute materials and information.
-Meetings and information provided are video recorded and distributed to participating farmers.
-In the second year of this project we have added a Slack site to serve as a discussion forum for participants to ask questions and to share photos and other information, and to interact.
+Pivoting research in a COVID era: Given the COVID pandemic, we had to make some adjustments during the project.
+We pivoted to using ZOOM as a platform to have meetings with participants to distribute materials and information.
+We canceled in-person workshops.
+Meetings and information provided were recorded and videos and information was distributed to participating farmers electronically.
+In the second year of this project we started to use a SLACK site to serve as a discussion forum for participants to ask questions and to share photos and other information, and to interact.
+It was successful so we continued to use SLACK with farmers each year thereafter.

 References